HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 3/3-to-do-app.md

 This is a pair programming exercise.
 In pairs you will follow the instructions below to build a to-do list app.
 You will get an opportunity at the end to customize it but at first the functionality will be similar for everyone.

-Open up `to-do-app.html`.
+Open up `to-do-app.html` in Sublime Text and Google Chrome.
 You'll see that bootstrap and jQuery have already been loaded for you.
 We've also gone ahead and added the skeleton markup required for the app.
 The basic app should work like this:

 * Users type in the input field and press enter.
 * As soon as they press enter we'll take their input and add it as a list item to the unordered list under the input field.